 But when his heart became arrogant and hardened with pride, he was deposed from his royal throne and stripped of his glory~ Daniel 5:20 NIV

-A small amount of the right kind of pride is a good thing (Romans 11:13, 2nd Corinthians 7:4, Galatians 6:4).
-However, even a smidgen of the wrong kind is a terrible thing (Proverbs 16:18, Proverbs 13:10) and too much of even the good kind of pride can quickly become a really bad thing (1st Corinthians 8:1).
-Pride is the sin that corrupted Lucifer (the Grand Poobah of angels) and transformed him into Satan.
+According to the Bible a tiny amount of the right kind of pride is a good and healthy thing (Romans 11:13, 2nd Corinthians 7:4, Galatians 6:4).
+However, even a smidgen of the wrong kind is a really terrible thing (Proverbs 16:18, Proverbs 13:10).
+Too much of even the good kind of pride can quickly become a really awful thing (1st Corinthians 8:1).
+Pride is the sin that ruined Lucifer (the Grand Poobah of angels) and transformed him into Satan.
 The nature of pride is such that when anyone hears a sermon or reads an article on pride they immediately apply everything they read or hear to someone else.

-Pride is weirdly easy to spot in others but nearly impossible to see in ourselves.
+The thing about pride is it is weirdly easy to spot in others but super hard to see in ourselves.
 The more of a problem we have with pride the less likely we are to believe we have a problem with it.
 Pride causes us to think we are better and smarter than we really are.
 Pride also keeps us from seeking the God who has the power to actually make us better and smarter than we really are.
 Without question, the scariest thing about pride is that it can destroy a person without them ever even knowing they have a problem.

 There is little in this world God more opposed to than pride.
 Therefore Christians should regularly examine themselves to see if they have an issue with pride.
 When a God who defines Himself as love (1st John 4:8) says He hates something (Proverbs 8:13) we ought to do everything within our power to avoid getting tangled up in that thing.
 Pride typically manifests itself in one or more of the following tendencies: